 We also included some additional features given their potential interest:

-Pattern of growth (expansive vs infiltrative), solar elastosis (2 modalities: 1 – absence, minimum, moderate, high and 2 – low vs high), presence of ulceration (absence vs presence), type of ulceration (expansive vs infiltrative), polypoid shape (absence vs presence), regression (absence, ≤50%, >50%), presence of necrosis (absence vs presence), and presence of pleomorphism (absence vs presence).
+Pattern of growth (expansive vs infiltrative), solar elastosis (categorized in two ways: 1 – absence, minimum, moderate, and high; and 2 – low vs high), presence of ulceration (absence vs presence), type of ulceration (expansive vs infiltrative), polypoid shape (absence vs presence), regression (absence, ≤50%, >50%), presence of necrosis (absence vs presence), and presence of pleomorphism (absence vs presence).

 Their definitions are described in detail in the supplementary data.